 A common example of narcigesis is when people use the story of David and Goliath and say something absurd like, “You are David, and like David, you need to find your five smooth stones to slay your Goliath,” rather than reading the Scripture as it is: a historical account that also foreshadows the vicarious atonement of Christ on the cross (the Son of David) slaying the Devil (Goliath).

 Njoroge’s narcigesis of these two women is, as she writes, “Let us lend supportive hands to one another and help one another to arise.
 For Africa will not arise unless its womenfolk, the mothers and bearers of life, arise” (Kalu, 392-393).
-Her interpretation is remarkably self-centred rather than Christ centred.
+It is true that women should do this, but that’s not what the text is about.
+Thus, her interpretation is remarkably self-centred rather than Christ-centred.

 She and other women feel that their voices are not being “heard, heeded or taken seriously.”
 In other words, “Being heard, seen, valued and acknowledged as full human beings created in the divine image and sound cannot be disputed as key to the success of African women’s theologies” (Kalu, 395).
 This expression that has resulted from the African women’s desire to apply their academic scholarship to more practical matters in their daily lives is a vocational issue, which Lutheran theology has an answer to.
-What they need is a right understanding of vocation, not a subversion of the Pastoral Office.
+What they need is a right understanding of vocation where women are already heard, seen, and valued, not a subversion of the Pastoral Office.